 NB.
-For the most recent ERMAS conference edition (in preparation, the 6th ed.) scroll down till "NEW!
-ERMAS 2019".
+For the most recent ERMAS conference edition (the 9th ed.) scroll down till "NEW!
+ERMAS 2023".

 Information in English about the 1st edition (18-22 August 2014; UBB, Cluj-Napoca) of the Annual Scientific Conferences of Romanian Academic Economists from Abroad (ERMAS), the first and one of the major objectives of EconAcademia.
 See also the related Call for Papers in English (although in this first, 2014, edition only Romanian or Romanian-speaking economists could submit papers) or the associated 'continuing-education' type of Course offered.
 The translation of the conference program in English is also available: General Program Structure and respectively Detailed Sessions Program (with Last Minute Changes Annex)!
 The brochure of the ERMAS 2014 conference gathers most of these separate conference documents (without the last minute changes PDF from above), including also a list of participants to this first conference edition.
 Browse through a great photo gallery from the ERMAS 2014 edition of the conference.
 Finally, we have also compiled and continue to update the press coverage of ERMAS 2014 in a single PDF with links (all in Romanian or Hungarian...)-- including coverage of our winning in March 2015 the Foreign Policy Romania "Top 100: People and Ideas that Move Romania" Prize, category "Ideas/Projects", for initiating the ERMAS conference.